juhameskanen/abstract/README.md

 * [The Visualized Theory](gallery.md) — Gallery of simulations demonstrating gravity, inertia, and atomic structures as emergent phenomena.
 * [Pages](https://juhameskanen.github.io/abstract/) – HTML and PDF versions of all papers
 * [Papers](https://github.com/juhameskanen/abstract) – LaTeX and python simulation source code for all papers
 * [QBitwave Project - Wavefunction as compression](https://github.com/juhameskanen/abstract/wiki/QBitWave) - Python implementation of emergent wavefunction
+* [Project Wiki](https://github.com/juhameskanen/abstract/wiki) - Implementation and research notes and discussions of ongoing and planned matters
 * [CHANGELOG ➡](CHANGELOG.md) – Record of updates, improvements, and new simulations
 * [LICENSE ➡](LICENSE.md) – Licence